apache/arrow/java/README.md

 This library is still in Alpha stages, and subject to API changes without deprecation warnings.

+## Java Code Style Guide

+Arrow Java follows the Google style guide [here][3] with the following
+differences:

+* Imports are grouped, from top to bottom, in this order: static imports, standard Java, org.\*, com.\*
+* Line length can be up to 120 characters
+* Operators for line wrapping are at end-of-line
+* Naming rules for methods, parameters, etc. have been relaxed
+* Disabled `NoFinalizer`, `OverloadMethodsDeclarationOrder`, and `VariableDeclarationUsageDistance` due to the existing code base.
+These rules should be followed when possible.

+Refer to `java/dev/checkstyle/checkstyle.xml for rule specifics.

 ## Test Logging Configuration

 When running tests, Arrow Java uses the Logback logger with SLF4J.
 By default,